jlouis/av-prog/README.md

 Task 2b: We need 2 things here:
      New TODO:

-     * In topological order, we should lay out the blocks with implicit representation.
+     * Figure out the representation of modules w.r.t. the explicitorder.
+       DRAW THIS ON PAPER.

+     * Build a renderer for the module.

+     * Correct the way we introduce a module from the perspective of compilation.

+     * Compile a subset of our language.

+     * TEST

-     * For each subblock, output the things we need to output.
+     * Iteratively extend the compilation to more parts.
-     * join together the type errors